vplesko/OrbLang/docs/references/reference_orb_eval.md

 ---
 # {{ page.title }}

-Used to have a node be processed by evaluation.
+Used to have a node be processed through evaluation.

-## `eval oper`
+## `eval node`

-Redirects the processing of `oper` to be done by evaluation.
+Redirects the processing of `node` to be done through evaluation.